syncfusion-content/xamarin-docs/Xamarin/Popup/Popup-Events.md

 The [SfPopupLayout.PopupView.DeclineCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~DeclineCommand.html) will be fired when clicking the Decline button in the popup footer.

-To handle the Decline button, follow the procedure:
+To handle the Decline button,

+* Derive a class from `ICommand`, and implement the `ICommand` interface.
+* To prevent popup from closing, return false in the `CanExecute()` override method and the `Execute()` override method will not be fired.
+* Else return true in the `CanExecute()` override method and do the required operations in the `Execute()` method.
+* Now create a property of your custom command type in the view model class and initialize it.
-* Declare the `PopupDeclineCommand` Property in the view model.
+* Bind the property in the view model to the `SfPopupLayout.PopupView.DeclineCommand` in XAML.
-* In view model constructor `PopupDeclineCommand` was Implemented.
-* PopupDeclineCommand fire the `CanExecute()`.
-* `CanExecute()` will be call the `PopupDecline()` method which has set of code to execute when popup was decline.

 {% tabs %}